Alex-K02/Scraper/README.md

 ## Event Scraper

-The Event Scraper is designed with an AI-driven approach to identify and extract detailed event information.
-This scraper is flexible and can interpret various event details.
-The output is being processed in json format.
+The Event Scraper leverages an AI-driven approach to accurately identify and extract structured event information.
+This scraper is designed for flexibility and can interpret various event details.

+### Configuration and Customization
+**Event List with Names:**
+The target websites list includes event names, which helps the AI model focus on relevant content.

+**Prompt and Output Structure:**
+The scraper uses a custom prompt that specifies the response format, ensuring consistent JSON outputs.

-_The list of the target **events** is maintained in a separate configuration file._
+_The list of the target **events** and prompt are maintained in a separate configuration file._